williamlo90/ETL_Airflow_Project/README.md

-# Apache Airflow ETL Project: Final Assignment
+# Apache Airflow ETL Project

 This project demonstrates an **ETL (Extract, Transform, Load)** pipeline built using **Apache Airflow** to process toll data.
 The pipeline extracts data from multiple file formats (CSV, TSV, and fixed-width), performs transformations, and consolidates the data into a final output.